 Except in very specific circumstances, the Police do not become involved unless you ask them to be.
 Generally, the University does NOT notify police of either disclosures or University complaints of sexual violence.
 An exception would be when there is an immediate safety concern.
 A student who would like to speak to a police officer to get information to assist in making a decision about police reporting can contact the SVPRC, a Human Rights Advisor or Campus Security for support with that process.

-In residence, you can talk to your Don or to any staff member in the building.
+In residence, you can talk to your Don, your Residence Life Coordinator, or to any staff member in the building.
 Residence staff will listen to you and provide you with resources.
-You will be offered the opportunity to speak with Campus Security and the Sexual Violence Prevention and Response Coordinator.
-If there is a safety risk to you or other residents, the perpetrator may be moved to a different building, or have their residence contract terminated, and/or a notice of trespass to residences.
-More formal actions may be undertaken if you make a complaint, an investigation is concluded and the allegation is substantiated.
+If disclosing to your Don, they will call the Residence Life Coordinator on-call to attend and provide you with further information and resources, such as speaking with Campus Security and the Sexual Violence Prevention and Response Coordinator.
+You will be offered the option of an emergency stay space or a room change.
+If there is an immediate safety risk to you or other residents or you wish to make a complaint, the perpetrator may be moved to a different building, or have their residence contract terminated, and/or a notice of trespass to residences.
+More formal actions may be undertaken if you make a complaint, an investigation is undertaken and the allegation is substantiated.
 Queen’s understands concerns regarding reprisal and retaliation and will make all efforts to maintain your safety.

 You have the right to a safe working and educational environment.
 The Sexual Violence Policy clearly states that a student impacted by sexual violence will received appropriate support or accommodations, regardless of the role of the perpetrator in the Queen’s community.
 Formal complaints against employees follow a different process than complaints made against students.
 More information about this process is available from Sexual Violence Prevention and Response Services (SVPRS).